 This article is part of a larger series on Payments.

-Step 1: Understand Cryptocurrency Payments
+Step 1: Understand Cryptocurrency Regulations

 Cryptocurrency is a decentralized digital currency built on, secured with, and encrypted by blockchain technology.
 Unlike traditional physical currencies like the US dollar, cryptocurrency is not regulated by a government or other entity.
 It exists only online.